Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Polyfunctional ports are vast harbors where transshipment and industrial activities are present.
 They have a variety of specialized and general cargo piers linked to a wide range of modes that can include containers, bulk cargo, or raw materials.
 They tend to be more inbound-related facilities.

-The oil ports of the Persian Gulf or the mineral ports of Australia, Africa, and in some measure of Canada are monofunctional ports.
+The oil ports of the Persian Gulf or the mineral ports of Australia, Africa, and in some measure, Canada are monofunctional ports.

 3. Port Authorities and Port Holdings